MarcoDeJesus/automation_with_pokemon/README.md

 Configure Chromedriver to be available anywhere in your PC:
-- Open C:\
+- Open C:/
-- Create a folder in C:\, named "webdrivers"
+- Create a folder in C:/ named "webdrivers"
 - Download the latest version of Chromedriver from here: https://chromedriver.chromium.org/downloads
-- Unzip the file and move "chromedriver.exe" to the C:\webdrivers\ directory
+- Unzip the file and move "chromedriver.exe" to the C:/webdrivers/ directory
 - In Windows search bar, enter "Env"
 - Select "Edit the System Environment variables"
 - Click the "Environment variables" button in the window presented to you